joshcawthorne/LunaDesk/README.md

 ### LET ME AT IT!

 You're eager!
-A link to a live version is available here: https://lunadesk.co, though perhaps you'd like to finish reading this readme first?
+A link to the original version submitted for the Supabase Hackathon is available here: https://lunadesk-freeze.netlify.app/, though perhaps you'd like to finish reading this readme first?
 Or don't, I'm a readme not your boss.

+Alternatively, a link to the site which you can use to register for Early Access to our Closed Beta is availble here: https://lunadesk.co

-### How did you build LunaDesk?
+### How is LunaDesk built?

-LunaDesk, originally named WorkFrom, was built as an entry for the Supabase Hackathon.
+LunaDesk, originally named WorkFrom, was built by Josh Cawthorne as an entry for the Supabase Hackathon.
 This project was created using **NextJS** with **Supabase Auth, Storage and Database**.
 It also utilised libraries including (but not limited to) Framer Motion, easy-peasy, styled-components and recharts.

-WorkFrom won the Supabase hackathon and the project is currently being rebuilt to make it even better.
+WorkFrom went on to win "Best Overall Project" at the Supabase hackathon.

+The LunaDesk team are currently hard at work on building a fully fleshed out Version One release, ready for launch later 2021.

 ### How does LunaDesk use Supabase?